swajid/review_and_read_ahead/README.md

   COBOL by IBM that was imported, but they kept it on a bookshelf that was behind glass and it was locked so no one could read it and you could only look at it (the cover of the book).
   Now, anyone can learn whatever they want.
 (Hopefully useful stuff)

+* You have to enjoy your life, it's a good life, now go jump in the pool and enjoy your life

 - my dad
 ```